 IS IT MATH, INSIGHT OR MAGIC?

 Industrial cranes are everywhere.
-They come in all shapes and sizes, and serve a wide variety of industrial purposes.
+They come in all shapes and sizes and serve a wide variety of purposes.
 From monstrous 500T production cranes to small 3T maintenance cranes.
 Yet they all have one thing in common.
 Their loads sway.

 Sway is a direct consequence of Newton's First Law: "A body at rest tends to stay at rest; a body in motion tends to stay in motion."
-When a crane picks a load and starts to move, the load lags behind, trying to act as a body at rest.
-When a crane reaches its destination and starts to stop, the load keeps going, acting as a body in motion.
-The sway frequency is determined by the distance between the hoist and the load.
+When a crane picks a load and starts to move, the load lags behind, a body at rest.
+When a crane reaches its destination and starts to stop, the load keeps going, a body in motion.
+The frequency of the sway is determined by the distance between the hoist and the load's center of gravity.
 The greater the distance, the greater the sway.
-The greater the sway, the longer it takes for the load to settle.
-And the longer it takes for the load to settle, the greater the danger to surrounding equipment and personnel.
+The greater the sway, the longer it takes for the load to settle and safely set down.
+And the longer it takes to settle, the greater the overall cycle time and lost productivity.

-Most anti-sway products on the market today do not automatically account for secondary oscillation.
-They depend on expensive sensors, including encoders and/or cameras, to measure the cable length, and they rely on operators to input real time rigging and load data, which more often than not doesn’t happen.
-More fundamentally, however, even if the data is uploaded, the algorithms employed by most of our competitors only approximate the real world dynamics of cranes, their load and their rigging.
-They do not accurately account for the dynamics of secondary and/or tertiary oscillation.
+Most anti sway products on the market today do not automatically account for secondary oscillation.
+They depend on expensive sensors, including encoders and/or cameras to measure the cable length, and then rely on the operators to input real world rigging and load center of gravity data, which more often than not doesn’t happen.
+More fundamentally, however, even if the data is uploaded, the algorithms employed do not accurately account for the dynamics of secondary and/or tertiary oscillations.
+At best, they only approximate the real-world dynamics of cranes, their loads and their rigging.